“There’s a crack in everything – that’s how the light gets in.” – L Cohen

 - Secret / Transparent

 In a transparent system, all decisions are made publicly and all intentions revealed openly.
 There is also a difference between transparency and accountability.
 Transparency requires that decisions are made transparent right from the beginning of the decision making process, whilst accountability is a process of verifying the quality of decisions or actions after they have been taken.
 An example of secretive system manipulation is Google’s search ranking.
-On the other hand, Wikileaks is a vehicle set up in the interests of transparency.
+On the other hand, Wikileaks is a vehicle set up in the interests of transparency go to this website.

 - Eavesdrop / Confidential